 Lucasfilm Announces Star Wars: The High Republic, A New Series Set 200 Years Before Skywalker Saga

 Lucasfilm and Disney ended the Skywalker Saga, back in December 2019.
-With the completion of decades-long story, the makers are now bringing in another saga titled, Star Wars: The High Republic, as a continuation to the stories of Jedis and Sith Lords.
+With the completion of the three-decade-long story, the makers are now bringing in another saga titled, Star Wars: The High Republic, as a prequel to the stories of beloved Jedis and Sith Lords.

 Earlier this week, Disney and Lucasfilm announced the new project, Star Wars: The High Republic, formerly known as Project Luminous.
 The new stories will reportedly be released over several platforms including novels, children's books and comics, which will tell one interconnected story for different age groups.